-- Where LiveWest's ownership/management of the property is temporary. - Where it is intended to offer short term housing as part of an agreement to provide housing of the homeless, or where a project has the specific aim of offering housing for a defined period only, such as in our supported housing schemes. - Where we know we have a home planned for future disposal/sale but we're waiting for another home to become available. - Where we are housing asylum seekers/refugees and they either have limited leave to remain, their status here is still subject to confirmation or there is any doubt about their status. - Where permanent housing is awaiting major repair and is to be let pending the start of those works. - Self-build schemes where not all homes are completing on the same date and only until final handover. - Where the properties are market rent housing. - Where a local lettings policy has been adopted as part of a strategy to prevent the deterioration of social conditions, or to improve the social conditions of a specified locality. - Exceptional cases where the applicant's tenancy history means we would have otherwise refused rehousing.
+- Where LiveWest's ownership/management of the property is temporary. - Where it is intended to offer short term housing as part of an agreement to provide housing of the homeless, or where a project has the specific aim of offering housing for a defined period only, such as in our supported housing schemes. - Where we know we have a home planned for future disposal/sale but we're waiting for another home to become available. - Where we are housing asylum seekers/refugees and they either have limited leave to remain, their status here is still subject to confirmation, or there is any doubt about their status.